meirrrrrr/flights/README.md

 # flights
 ## Small project to test new Sanic python framework
-I try to done this task on stack of technologies which I never used before.
+I have tried to perform this task on a stack of technologies that have never been used.
 Hope that it will be OK